parflow/docker/README.md

 #### Special file issues on Windows

-Windows Docker support currently has issues with files ownership.
-The files created when running will be owned by the Administrator account.
+Windows Docker support currently has issues with file ownership.
+The files created when will be owned by the Administrator account.
 The files are readable by you and you can delete files BUT directories can only be deleted by an Administrator account.